-By University policy, you must maintain minimum registration (Fall and Spring) of three semester hours per semester until you complete all requirements for the MFA degree, including the semester in which you schedule your MFA Exhibition and Final Oral Examination.
+By University policy, you must maintain minimum registration (Fall and Spring) of one semester hour per semester until you complete all MFA degree requirements, including the semester in which you schedule your MFA Exhibition and Final Oral Examination.
 Summer terms are not included in this requirement.
 You are not obligated to register for any course after you have defended your final project but will not graduate until all Department, College, and Graduate School requirements described in this handbook are satisfied.
-If you do not maintain minimum registration or submit an official Graduate Student Request for Leave of Absence

-(www.gradschool.utah.edu/students/forms/leave.pdf) for College of Fine Arts approval, your Supervisory Committee will be terminated and you will be put on inactive status by the Graduate School.
+If you do not maintain minimum registration or submit an official Graduate Student Request for Leave of Absence (www.gradschool.utah.edu/students/forms/leave.pdf) for College of Fine Arts approval, your Supervisory Committee will be terminated, and you will be put on inactive status by the Graduate School.
 You would need to reapply to the Graduate School Admissions Office to reactivate your file.
-According to University policy, four consecutive calendar years are the maximum length for the completion of MFA degree requirements.
+According to University policy, four consecutive calendar years are the maximum length for completing MFA degree requirements.
 Your permanent record is maintained in the College of Fine Arts.